mPowering/orb-api-python/README.rst

 Running the tests
 =================

-Recommended to install [tox](https://tox.readthedocs.io/en/latest/), and tests can be run using only the `tox` command.
+Recommended to install `tox <https://tox.readthedocs.io/en/latest/>`_, and tests can be run using only the `tox` command.

 The commands `pytest` or `make test` can be used to run the tests.
 The `make test` command